Prenatal hormones and sexual orientation: Female homosexuality

 these findings, leaving the validity of this measure unconfirmed.

+More recently, a meta-analysis (Swift-Gallant et al.), found digit ratios were more masculine in lesbians and more feminine in gay men.
+Gay men had more feminine digit ratios on both the right and left hands, contrary to previous analyses, such as Grimbos et al. which found “no association of 2D:4D with male sexual orientation”.
+Although previous studies tended to group bisexual and homosexual individuals as "non-heterosexual", or left them out completely, the Swift-Gallant meta-analysis found that bisexual individuals were more similar to heterosexual individuals in their digit ratios.

-Diethylstilbestrol (DES), a drug that has been in the past prescribed to prevent miscarriages, has also been studied in relation to women's sexual orientation.
+Diethylstilbestrol (DES), a synthetic estrogen based medication that has been in the past prescribed to prevent miscarriages, has also been studied in relation to women's sexual orientation.
 It has been observed to exert a masculinizing/defeminizing effect on the developing brain of the fetus.
 When compared to controls, higher percentages of DES-exposed women (17% vs 0%) reported that they had engaged in same-sex relations; however, the great majority of DES women stated an exclusively heterosexual orientation.

 Girls with congenital adrenal hyperplasia (an autosomal recessive condition which results in high androgen levels during fetal development) have more masculinized sex role identities and are more likely to have a homosexual sexual orientation as adults than controls.
 An alternative explanation for this effect is the fact that girls with this condition are born with masculinized external genitalia, which leads their parents to raise them in a more masculine manner, thus influencing their sexual orientation as adults.
 However, the degree to which the girls' genitals are masculinized does not correlate with their sexual orientation, suggesting that prenatal hormones are a stronger causal factor, not parental influence.

 Together with congenital adrenal hyperplasia, DES studies have provided little support of the prenatal hormone theory of sexual orientation; they do, however, provide the framework for possible pathways to a homosexual orientation for a small number of women.